webksde/ddev-vscode-devcontainer-drupal-template/README.md

 ## Tooling
  - Use `ddev code` to attach VSCode to your running Container.
  - Use `ddev phpunit path/to/tests` to Test Classes using PHPUnit.
- - Use `ddev phpunit-coverage path/to/cover` to create a test coverage of the given file-system.
+ - Use `ddev phpunit-coverage path/to/cover` to create a test coverage of the given file-directory.
  - Use `ddev phpcs path/to/sniff` to check your Code using Drupal Coding Standards.
  - Use `ddev phpstan path/to/execute` to look for deprecated and 'dirty' code.
  - Use `ddev xdebug on` to turn on xdebug, then in VSCode go to 'Run and Debug', 'Listen for XDebug' and open your Project in the Browser.